Couples Therapy Can Help Mend a Marriage

 The American Association for

-Marriage and Family Therapy also provides sources for credentialed therapists.
-You may
+Marriage and Family Therapy also provides information on credentialed therapists.

-need to meet with more than one therapist before you find a therapist with whom you feel
+may need to meet with more than one therapist before you find a therapist with whom

-comfortable.
-There are no guarantees that couples therapy will save or improve a
+feel comfortable.
+There are no guarantees that couples therapy will save or improve

 relationship.
 But many couples find that a fair, experienced counselor can clarify